Chocolate Yule Log Cake (Bûche de Noël)

 I am squeezing in all the holiday baking, cookie eating, and Home Alone watching that I possibly can before Christmas!
 And one of the recipes I’m baking is this cake.

-Through (a lot) of trial and error, I’ve put together what I think is the best chocolate cake log recipe around!
+Through (a lot) of trial and error, I’ve put together what I consider the best chocolate cake log recipe around!
 I’ve also included some tips and tricks that I learned (the hard way) throughout the process.

 Yule learn everything you need in this post! 😉